U.S. Route 17 in Virginia: Portsmouth to Yorktown

 US 17 has another at-grade railroad crossing before the highway intersects SR 337 Alternate (Turnpike Road).
 Just north of its oblique intersection with US 58, US 17 turns west onto High Street.
 The four-lane undivided highway crosses the Western Branch Elizabeth River on the Churchland Bridge.
 US 17 becomes a divided highway again in the community of Churchland, where the highway intersects another rail line between its intersections with Churchland Boulevard.
 The U.S. Highway briefly passes through Chesapeake again, where the highway is named Western Branch Boulevard, before the highway enters the city of Suffolk and becomes Bridge Road.
 US 17 meets the southern end of SR 135 (College Drive) and crosses another rail line.
 The highway has a partial interchange with I-664 (Hampton Roads Beltway) just south of the Interstate's interchange with SR 164 (Western Freeway).
 Access to SR 164 is provided by a partial interchange to the west of I-664.
 Access from westbound SR 164 to southbound US 17 is provided via SR 135.

 US 17 crosses Bennett Creek and curves north.
-The highway reduces to two lanes to cross the Nansemond River on the Nansemond River Bridge, which is also named for Mills E. Godwin.
+The highway reduces to two lanes to cross the Nansemond River on the Nansemond River Bridge, which is also named for Mills Godwin.
 US 17 passes through the community of Crittenden before using the two-lane Crittenden Bridge to cross Chuckatuck Creek into Isle of Wight County.
 The highway continues northwest as Carrollton Boulevard, name for the Carrollton community within which US 17 intersects US 258 and SR 32 (Brewers Neck Boulevard).
 The three highways curve northeast and cross the James River on the four-lane James River Bridge.
-At the Newport News end of the bridge, US 17, US 258, and SR 32 continue as six-lane Mercury Boulevard, which has a partial cloverleaf interchange with US 60 (Warwick Boulevard), crosses over CSX's Peninsula Subdivision, and has an intersection with SR 143 (Jefferson Avenue), where SR 32 ends and US 258 continues along Mercury Boulevard through Hampton.
+At the Newport News end of the bridge, US 17, US 258, and SR 32 continue as six-lane Mercury Boulevard, which has a partial cloverleaf interchange with US 60 (Warwick Boulevard), crosses over CSX Transportation's Peninsula Subdivision, and has an intersection with SR 143 (Jefferson Avenue), where SR 32 ends and US 258 continues along Mercury Boulevard through Hampton.